diginet-ab/pmb-web/README.md

 #### On/off

-Enable and disable the GreenMaster unit.
+Enable and disable the PMB unit.
 Start stop the TwinCAT PLC.

 <img src="./readme-assests/onoff.png" style="zoom:75%;" />